 Every now and again, I get questions from readers about what kind of camera gear I use to make videos for the REtipster Blog, how to make instructional videos for virtual assistants and/or how to make video advertisements for the properties I'm selling.

-For the most part, I don't think videos will make or break the success of a real estate business, but I do think it can have a MAJOR impact on your customer's perceptions, how prospects respond to your marketing efforts, and it can have a huge influence on whether or not people end up buying from you.
+For the most part, I don't think videos will make or break the success of your businesses, but I do think it can have a MAJOR impact on:

-In the age of impersonal emails and boring, done-to-death advertising with virtually ZERO creative energy – video can be an incredibly powerful communication tool that will make you stand out from all the other noise in the space where you're working.
+In case you haven't noticed… we're living in an age of painfully impersonal emails and boring, done-to-death advertising with ZERO originality.
+In this environment, video can be an incredibly powerful communication tool that will make you stand out from all the other noise out there, and you can do it all by simply being who you are.

 The Gear I Use

-I've invested a lot of time (and a fair amount of money) into the videos I make, because I think videos are a lot of fun to produce, and I know a well-done video can work wonders.
+I've invested a lot of time and a fair amount of money into the videos I make, because I think videos are a lot of fun to produce, and I know how powerful a well-done video can be.

 Disclaimer: I have used all of the items listed below and have had great experiences with each of them, but your experience may vary.
 Several of these items contain affiliate links and at no additional cost to you, I will earn a commission if you purchase them.
 I recommend these resources because they have been extremely useful to me, not because of the small commissions I make if you decide to buy something.
 Please do not spend your money on these things unless you feel they will help you achieve your goals.